 AT NEEDHAM LANE we mainly work in three different types of woven cotton fabrics: Poplin, Cambric and Voile.
 While each fabric enjoys their own characteristics, which distinguishes them from one another, it’s important to know what they have in common and then discover how they differ.
-From a design and function perspective, each are well suited for our needs of creating women’s sleepwear and apparel for our customers.
+From a design and function perspective, each is well suited for our needs of creating women’s sleepwear and apparel for our customers.

 Firstly, while it’s commonplace to find cotton-polyester blends of these three fabrics in the market, we choose to provide our customers with only 100% woven cotton.
 Thus, when you purchase items from Needham Lane, you are assured that you are buying pure, natural cotton.
 No synthetics are blended with our cotton.
 All cotton fabric is breathable and allows your body to stay dry.
 Cotton is soft, strong and easy to care for.
 No need to dry clean your Needham Lane apparel or sleepwear.